RaghavKatta/Twitter-Scraping/README.md

 # Twitter-Scraping
-A guide to using twitter Api to scrape
+A guide to using twitter Api to scrape using search_recent_tweet(), and converting into a csv that can be saved to your computer